raphi011/handoff/docs/FEATURES.md

 A test can automatically fetch pprof profiles (go only) from the SUT while the test is running and them for later inspection.

-### Test Timeouts
+### Test Timeouts / Test cancellation

-Opt-in test timeouts through t.Context and / or providing wrapped handoff functions (e.g. http clients) to be used in tests  that implement test timeouts
+Opt-in test timeouts through t.Context and / or providing wrapped handoff functions (e.g. http clients) to be used in tests that implement test timeouts.

+Cancellation needs to be cooperative, similar to [kotlin coroutines](https://kotlinlang.org/docs/cancellation-and-timeouts.html#cancellation-is-cooperative).

+Allow users to manually cancel tests.

 ### Test Labels